-- 2.2.2Part P of the application is detailed at Appendix A and the plan is attached at Appendix B. - 2.3 Summary table of proposed activities:
+- 2.2.2 Part P of the application is detailed at Appendix A and the proposed plan of the premises is attached at Appendix B. - 2.3 Summary table of proposed activities:

 Proposed

-L Late Night Refreshment Indoors and Outdoors

-Sunday - Wednesday

-23.00 - 02.00

-Thursday

-23.00 - 03.00

-Friday - Saturday
+M Supply of Off the Premises

+Alcohol Every Day

-23.00 - 04.00
+06.00 - 23.00

+O Hours Every Day

-O Hours premises are open to public Sunday - Wednesday
+premises are 06.00 - 23.00

-12.00 - 02.00

-Thursday

-12.00 - 03.00

-Friday - Saturday

-12.00 - 04.00

-3. RELEVANT BACKGROUND INFORMATION/CHRONOLOGY OF KEY EVENTS:

-3.1 The premises does not fall in the Cumulative Impact Area or the Special Stress Areas.

-3.2.1 Representations received
+open to

+public

+3. REPRESENTATIONS RECEIVED:
-Details of the representations made are notified to applicants on receipt by the Licensing Authority using a pro-forma.
-A summary appears below:

-- 3.2.2 Two representations were received.
-They were received from a Resident Association's and Sussex Police - 3.2.3 Representations received had concerns relating to the Prevention of Crime and Disorder and the Prevention of Public Nuisance.

-- 3.2.4A representation was received from Sussex Police which included conditions relating to the Prevention of Crime and Disorder.
-The applicant agreed to the conditions and amended the operating schedule accordingly but the representation was not withdrawn (detailed in Appendix C) - 3.2.5 Full details of the representations and the agreements are attached at Appendix C. A map detailing the location of the premises is attached at Appendix D.
+- 3.1 The premises does not fall in the Cumulative Impact Area or the Special Stress Areas. - 3.2.1 Details of the representations made are notified to applicants on receipt by the Licensing Authority using a pro-forma.
+A summary appears below: - 3.2.2 One representation was received.
+It was received from a local resident. - 3.2.3 The representation received had concerns relating to (Prevention of Crime and Disorder and the Prevention of Public Nuisance - 3.2.4 A representation was received from Sussex Police which included conditions relating to Prevention of Crime and Disorder.
+The representation was withdrawn as the applicant agreed to the conditions and amended the operating schedule accordingly. - 3.2.5 Full details of the representation and agreement are attached at Appendix C. A map detailing the address of the person who has submitted the representation and their location in relation to the premises is attached at Appendix D.

-4. CONSULTATION

-Commentary on licensing policy
+4. COMMENTARY ON LICENSING POLICY